supabase/supabase/apps/docs/DEVELOPERS.md

 #### Common file

-Several pieces of information for this function come from a [common file](https://github.com/supabase/supabase/blob/master/spec/common-client-libs-sections.json#L548) where we store information shared by all libraries.
+Several pieces of information for this function come from a [common file](https://github.com/supabase/supabase/blob/3d774b3b7bcdcb410e25726d832467584ebea686/spec/common-client-libs-sections.json#L548) where we store information shared by all libraries.

 1. id — used to identify this function
 2. title - the human-readable title
 3. slug — the url slug
-4. product - the supabase tool or product that "owns" this function.
-Since `updateUser()` is an auth function, it's product is `auth`
+4. product - the Supabase tool or product that "owns" this function.
+Since `updateUser()` is an auth function, its product is `auth`
 5. type — `updateUser()` is a function and marked as such, but we can also have sections of markdown interspersed with these function definitions.

 #### Function Parameters

 The `updateUser()` function takes one parameter: `attributes`.
-The details for this parameter live in the GoTrue client library, referenced via a `$ref` property in the `supabase-js` [spec file](https://github.com/supabase/supabase/blob/master/spec/supabase_js_v2.yml#L357).
-Here, the `$ref` property is pointing to the [actual function definition](https://github.com/supabase/gotrue-js/blob/master/src/GoTrueClient.ts#L590) in the `gotrue-js` library.
+The details for this parameter live in the GoTrue client library, referenced via a `$ref` property in the `supabase-js` [spec file](https://github.com/supabase/supabase/blob/cb04d85262db6a371539dda7df9b00ba5a901e87/spec/supabase_js_v2.yml#L357).
+Here, the `$ref` property is pointing to the [actual function definition](https://github.com/supabase/gotrue-js/blob/2d60e79073b96ae8c97a6ce18e2601ed1e2a2712/src/GoTrueClient.ts#L590) in the `gotrue-js` library.
 The accepted values for the `attributes` parameter come from the [type definition](https://github.com/supabase/gotrue-js/blob/16d3deb822097e8640a3a15b94a5690b3beaf11b/src/lib/types.ts#L233).

 These individual library spec files are fetched via this [Makefile](https://github.com/supabase/supabase/blob/master/spec/Makefile), and get [transformed](https://github.com/supabase/supabase/blob/master/spec/enrichments/tsdoc_v2/supabase_dereferenced.json) to combine the information we need (params, types, etc).
 If you're working on docs, you likely won't need to touch this part of the setup, but we've included this detail here to point you in the right direction in case you do.